 Following extensive stakeholder consultation across the province of Nova Scotia, the Department of Health established the provincial centre for infection prevention and control in April 2009.
-Infection Prevention and Control Nova Scotia (IPCNS) is administered by the Department of Health and Wellness and reports under the Healthcare Quality, Safety and Wait Times Improvement Branch.
+Infection Prevention and Control Nova Scotia (IPCNS) is administered by the Department of Health and Wellness and reports under the Health System Quality Branch.

 The mandate of IPCNS is:

 To contribute to enhanced coordination, integration and consistency in infection prevention and control (IP&C) practice across health care provider organizations, as well as collaboration amongst other government departments and service providers.
 This is achieved primarily through:

 - Facilitation and capacity-building with respect to IP&C needs of other sectors of the healthcare system ensuring a more integrated system;

 - Development of best practice documents, regulations, provincial policies, and protocols to assist health care workers and practitioners in any setting to manage IP&C issues;